|email: [my full name] at gmail.com|

-This year I am participating in the Special Year on Univalent Foundations at the IAS.
+I am currently a member of the Mathematical Components group at the MSR-INRIA Joint Centre.
+Last year I participated in the special year on type theory at the IAS.
 Before that, I spent a year at the IMDEA Software institute in Madrid, and before that two years in Paris at Laboratoire PPS and Equipe πr², on a fellowship of the Fondation Sciences Mathématiques de Paris.
 I got my PhD in 2009 from CMU SCS, after six great years living in Pittsburgh.

 Recently, I have also become interested in the notion of